Our employees are our most important resource

 Lerøy predominantly use hired labor in periods where we experience high work load, for instance during the cod (Gadus Morhua) season which begins in January and lasts until the end of April each year.
 Hired employees perform the same work and have the same workload as our full-time employees.

 All employees in Lerøy Seafood Group have a written contract of employment that set out the roles and duties of the employment.

-All companies in the Group carry out HR, HSE and compliance reporting on a quarterly basis in our reporting system Emisoft Teams.
-Reported data is then consolidated at group level.
+All companies in the Group carry out HR, HSE and compliance reporting on a monthly/quarterly basis in our reporting system Cemasys.
+Reported data is then consolidated on a Group level.

 We aim to have zero workplace injuries and will never compromise on our employees’ safety.

 No one wants anyone to get hurt or get sick in the workplace.
-It is necessary to have an overview of the risks that the business activities entail, and to do something active to prevent someone from getting hurt or getting sick.
+It is necessary to have an overview of the risks that the business activities entail, and take actions to prevent someone from getting hurt or getting sick.

-HSE procedures and risk analyses are extremely important and allow us to organise our work so we can prevent as many work-related injuries as possible.
-HSE reports show our employees and their relatives that we take safety seriously.
+HSE procedures and risk analyses are essential and allow us to organize our work so we can prevent as many work-related injuries as possible.

 We work within a number of HSE-related areas:

-Lerøy has a high focus on reducing sick leave and works actively to prevent and follow up sick leave in the workplace.
+Lerøy has a high focus on reducing sickness absence and works actively to prevent absence due to illness.

 Compliance and Business Code of Conduct

-Lerøy Seafood Group (the Group) has a strict policy to promote compliance with all applicable laws and regulations.
+Lerøy Seafood Group (the Group) has a strict policy to promote and ensure compliance with all applicable laws and regulations.